 What are your rights surrounding disconnection and prepayment meters?
 Here are much-needed information and guidance for consumers to know about the support they may be legally entitled to.

 First published: Sept 2022.

-This is the second in a new series of articles that provide much-needed information and guidance about cost of living support and consumer rights.
+This is the third in a new series of articles that provide much-needed information and guidance about cost of living support and consumer rights.
 The first covered energy bill support and discounts, and is available here.
 The second covered welfare benefits to help pay energy costs, and is available here.
 The next in the series will cover the non-payment of energy bills.

 Mounting energy prices have left many people feeling anxious about how to pay their bills.

 With the recent huge energy price cap hike and a cold winter ahead, we want consumers to be aware of their rights surrounding disconnection and prepayment meters.

 If you’re struggling to keep up with your energy bills, you may worry that your supplier may cut your gas or electricity supply.
 In principle, a person who falls into energy debt can be disconnected, but regulatory requirements imposed by Ofgem make this extremely rare, especially where a household is at a particular risk of harm by reason of age or disability.